 Appen has three distinct types of job opportunities for freelancers — micro tasks, surveys and longer-term projects.
 All three involve helping companies improve the performance of their artificial intelligence systems.

+You sign up with basic information about yourself and what you do.
 Once signed up, you may be able to choose between assignments that would involve labeling items in photographs or identifying problems with corporate “chatbots” that are supposed to answer consumer questions.
 You could also be enlisted to complete video surveys or identify “fake news” on social media sites.

 But Appen works worldwide and work in any given portion of the world is not guaranteed.
-You also may need to take tests to see if you qualify for a position and you are not compensated for the time needed to take the test.
+You also may need to take tests to see if you qualify for a position.
+And you are not compensated for the time needed to take the test.

 Appen says that it pays a bit more than minimum wage in every area where it operates and it operates around the world.
 However, there may be comparatively fewer jobs in cities and states where there is a high minimum wage.